budafly/PWP.old/README.md

 /**
  * Build a section of fields.
 This is helpful if you want to separate fields in groups
  * where each group can maybe have their own title and description.
- */
+ * The following builds the same fields as above but within a contianer */
 $args = array(
 	'container' = true,